memo33/submenus-dll/README.md

 In any case, the DLL can still be used as a dependency for other plugins.

 ------------------------------------------------------------
-# Information for modders
+## Information for modders

-Submenus can contain buildings, flora, network items as well as buttons for nested submenus.
+Submenus may contain
+- buildings,
+- flora,
+- network items,
+- buttons for nested submenus (no hard depth limit).

 As the DLL makes use of new properties, plugin files can be made *submenu-compatible* such that the same plugin file can be used with and without the DLL, making this DLL an *optional* dependency.

+### Adding a building to a submenu

-To make a building appear in a submenu, a building exemplar needs two properties:
+To make a building appear in a submenu, add the following property to its building exemplar:
-- `OccupantGroups`: same as always, including the occupant group for a top-level menu
-- `OccupantGroupsAlt`: a copy of the above, with the menu-placement occupant group replaced by the button ID of the corresponding submenu (see table below).

-The `OccupantGroupsAlt` property only affects menu placement, so both properties are needed.
+- `Building Submenus` (0xaa1dd399): the Button IDs of the submenus this building appears in if the DLL is loaded.

-Without the DLL, the building still appears in the original menu as defined by `OccupantGroups`.
+Without the DLL, the building instead appears in the original menu as defined by the `OccupantGroups` property (see table below).

+### Creating a new submenu button

-To create a new submenu, create an item exemplar with two additional properties:
+To create a new submenu, create a copy of an existing submenu button exemplar and change its Instance ID to a new unique ID.
+It must be different from any [Occupant Group](https://www.sc4devotion.com/forums/index.php?topic=2378.msg533652#msg533652) in use.
+Update the properties `Exemplar Name`, `Item Icon`, `Item Order`, `Item Button ID`, `User Visible Name Key` and `Item Description Key` as needed.

+Additionally, adjust the property

-- `Item Submenu Parent ID`: the parent Button ID that opens the submenu this item belongs to
+- `Item Submenu Parent ID` (0x8a2602ca): the parent Button ID that opens the submenu this item belongs to (see table below).

+The following property is required, but does not usually need to be changed:

-- `Item Button Class`: set to `1` for Submenu Button.
+- `Item Button Class` (0x8a2602cc): set to `1 = Submenu Button`.

-To add network items or flora to a submenu, set `Item Button Class` to `2` or `4`.
+  (For network or flora items in submenus, this is set to `2 = Network Item in Submenu` or `4 = Flora Item in Submenu` instead.)

-The following table lists existing menus with their corresponding button IDs and occupant groups.
+The following table lists the Button IDs for existing menus.
+The Occupant Groups are used as fallback to add buildings to a specific top-level menu if the DLL is not present.

     Menu            , Submenu Button ID   , Occupant Group
     -------------------------------------------------------